Rui-San/LAPR2_2023_2024/docs/sprintA/us003/01.requirements-engineering/Readme.md

 >
 > **Answer:** It's not required to do so.

+> **Question:** What should be the accepted format for the emails?
+Should only specific email services be accepted?
+>
+> **Answer:** A valid email address consists of an email prefix and an email domain, both in acceptable formats.
+The prefix appears to the left of the @ symbol.
+The domain appears to the right of the @ symbol.
+For example, in the address example@mail.com, "example" is the email prefix, and "mail.com" is the email domain.

+> **Question:** Is there any limitation regarding the length of the name of the collaborator?
+>
+> **Answer:** According to the Portuguese law a name should contain at maximum six words;

+> **Question:** Should we consider valid only the birthdates in which the collaborator has more than 18 years?
+>
+> **Answer:** Yes.

+> **Question:** What should be the format for the phone number?
+9 numbers?
+>
+> **Answer:** Validating 9 digits will be acceptable; validating with international format would be excelent;

+> **Question:** What is the format for the numbers from the id doc types?
+>
+> **Answer:** Each doc type has specific formats like taxpayer number, Citizen Card ou passport.

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The name of the Collaborator can only contain alphabetic characters, spaces and hyphens.